TMNTturtleguy/es-theme-ComicBook/readme.txt

     Added the following:
     - The 'template' theme
       - This theme folder contains a blank theme.
-It was created as a guide for those who wish to create a new collections or system theme.
+It was created as a guide for those who wish to create new collection or system themes.
+      - There is also a 7z archive containing tutorials on how to create certain images and assets for this project.
     - All comic_rip images, launch sound files, etc where added and properly named in the '_assets' folder.
-This is for others who wish to use any in creation of other themes
     - Added TMNTturtleguy's Adobe Photoshop .psd and .ai template files to the '_assets' folder.